network-quality/goresponsiveness/README.md

 $ ./networkQuality
 ```

-Without any options, the tool will attempt to contact `networkquality.example.com` on port 4043 to conducat a measurement.
+Without any options, the tool will attempt to contact `networkquality.example.com` on port 4043 to conduct a measurement.
 That's likely *not* what you intended.
 To find out all the options for configuring the execution of the tool, specify the `--help` option:

 ```
 $./networkQuality --help